core-skills/03-zero-to-data-science/program/01_culture.md

 ### Data Literacy

-A key aspect of developing a data culture is **data literacy**.
+**Data literacy** is a key aspect of developing data culture.
 What does this mean?
 Overall, it's the ability to:

 * Read data
 * Work with data